 Some Parkinson's medications can make RLS worse and should be avoided.
 For example, some people who take levodopa complain that RLS symptoms occur during the day, as well as evenings, and may also involve the arms.
 These symptoms typically worsen late in the night as the medication wears off.
-It is therefore often preferable to use dopamine agonists such as cabergoline (Cabaser), pramipexole (Mirapexin) or ropinirole (Requip) instead of levodopa when treating Parkinson’s and RLS.
-A night time dose of Stalevo may also be helpful or a rotigotine skin patch which provides a slow release of medication throughout the night.
+It is therefore often preferable to use dopamine agonists such as pramipexole (Mirapexin) or ropinirole (Requip) tablets, or rotigotine skin patches (Neupro) instead of levodopa when treating Parkinson’s and RLS.

-If you are already taking dopamine agonists to manage Parkinson's symptoms and you still experience RLS symptoms, then your doctor may suggest you try other medications, such as clonazepam, gabapentin or strong painkillers, although these may or may not be licenced to treat RLS in your country.
+If you are already taking dopamine agonists to manage Parkinson's symptoms and you still experience RLS symptoms, then your doctor may suggest you try other medications, such as gabapentin, pregabalin, opioids or clonazepam, although these may or may not be licenced to treat RLS in your country.
 In severe cases, an apomorphine infusion can be given during the night but this is only available in specialist centres.

 How can I help myself?